adriansteffan/kelloggs-football-oracle/README.md

 ### Running the tests

-We are brute forcing our way through a raffle for childrens serial.
+We are brute forcing our way through a raffle for children's cereal.
 Do you really think this is a context where the term "unit test" has any meaning?

 ## Built With